LittleD3092/My-Vault/Sustainable Energy/Build Sustainable Buildings to Stop Global Warming.md

 ---

-By adding insulation and and upgrading windows, we will reduce the energy used on appliances that controls the temperature indoor. (<u>1</u>)
+By adding insulation and upgrading windows, we will reduce the energy used on appliances that controls the temperature indoor. (<u>1</u>)

 ---